GameDevMitchell/Music-Time-Machine/README.md

 ## Install or upgrade required libraries

-To install or upgrade the required libraries, use the following commands:
+To install or upgrade the required libraries, use the following commands: pip install --upgrade beautifulsoup4 pip install --upgrade spotipy pip install requests
-Bash
-Copy

-# Install or upgrade beautifulsoup4

-pip install --upgrade beautifulsoup4

-# Install or upgrade spotipy

-pip install --upgrade spotipy

-# Install requests library (if not already installed)

-pip install requests
 These commands will ensure that the beautifulsoup4, spotipy, and requests libraries are installed and up-to-date.
 Now, you're ready to run the script.